 - Buttons – Are still made of plastic, long term use dependability is unknown.

-Final Words on the stainless VTube from Apollo Electronic Cigarettes
+Final notes on the stainless VTube from Apollo Electronic Cigarettes

 Website: Apollo Electronic Cigarettes